daabm/PowerShell/Scripts/readme.md

-Sleeping 5 seconds to allow dfsr to initialize properly...
+Sleeping 10 seconds to allow dfsr to initialize properly...
-Step 12: Set msDFSR-Enabled=TRUE on all other DCs and replicate to all DCs
+Step 12: Set msDFSR-Enabled=TRUE on all other DCs and replicate to all DCs Step 13: Poll AD on all other DCs
-VERBOSE: CN=SYSVOL Subscription,CN=Domain System Volume,CN=DFSR-LocalSettings,CN=DC1,OU=Domain Controllers,DC=corp,DC=contoso,DC=com
-Step 13: Poll AD on all other DCs
-VERBOSE: Successfully updated the DFSR Active Directory Domain Service configuration on the computer named DC1.corp. contoso.com
+VERBOSE: Successfully updated the DFSR Active Directory Domain Service configuration on the computer named DC1.corp.contoso.com
 Step 14: Set dfsr to automatic on all DCs
 VERBOSE:
 MachineName          DisplayName      Status StartType